ISISComputingGroup/ibex_user_manual/Matplotlib.md

 pyplot.show()
 ```

-### To remove all plots and start with a completely clean screen
+### To remove all plots and start with a completely clean matplotlib screen.
 ```python
 pyplot.close('all')
 ```